SerralaSolutions/serralasolutions.github.io/documents/introduction.md

 # Introduction
-Serrala RTP is a cloudbased service that enables online, mobile and social payments, mandates and verifications.
+Serrala Bill Pay is a cloudbased service that enables online, mobile and social payments, mandates and verifications.

 These pages detail the integration with our REST API.